abhi-zero/product-list-with-cart/README.md

 ## Features

 - Display a list of products
+- Responsive design for mobile and desktop views
+- Persistent cart using local storage
 - Add products to the cart
 - View the cart with added products
 - Update product quantities in the cart